RelangiSarayu/Gemini-Historical-Artifact-Description-App/README.md

 🏗 How It Works

-User enters artifact topic and optionally uploads an image.
+User enters artifact topic and uploads an image.

 The prompt is structured as a historian-style instruction.

 The Gemini 2.5 Flash model processes the input.

 The model generates a detailed artifact description.

 The result is displayed in the Streamlit interface.